 "Investors may demand greater transparency and due diligence, slowing down the pace of project financing."

-Falls for Adani dollar bond prices on Friday included a 2.5c drop on the dollar for 2029 Adani Ports and Special Economic Zone bonds.
+Falls in Adani dollar bond prices on Friday included a 2.5c drop on the dollar for 2029 Adani Ports and Special Economic Zone bonds.
 At 87.8c, they are down more than 5c over the two sessions.

 Longer-dated maturities have fallen around 5c in two days and trade just below 80c.

-Kenya has cancelled a procurement process worth nearly $2 billion that had been widely expected to award control of the country's main airport to the Adani Group.
+Investors are also watching to see if more Adani deals could be scuttled after Kenya cancelled a procurement process worth nearly $2 billion that had been widely expected to award control of the country's main airport to the group.

-It also nixed a separate 30-year, $736-million public-private partnership deal that an Adani Group firm signed with the energy ministry last month to construct power transmission lines.
+It also nixed a 30-year, $736-million public-private partnership deal that an Adani Group firm signed with the energy ministry last month to construct power transmission lines.

 Adani Green Energy also cancelled a scheduled $600 million U.S. bond sale.

-U.S. prosecutors say Adani, his nephew Sagar Adani and others bribed Indian officials to gain business advantages in renewable energy projects in India that benefitted Adani Green and a company called Azure Power, which was listed on the New York Stock Exchange until late 2023.
+U.S. prosecutors say Adani, his nephew Sagar Adani and others bribed Indian officials to gain business advantages in renewable energy projects in India that benefited Adani Green and a company called Azure Power, which was listed on the New York Stock Exchange until late 2023.

-They are also accused of making misleading statements to the public including U.S. investors despite being made aware of the U.S. investigation in 2023.
+They are also accused of making misleading statements to the public, including U.S. investors, despite being made aware of the U.S. investigation in 2023.

 Adani has not appeared in public or commented on social media since the indictment and his whereabouts remain unclear.

-The indictment came not long after Adani raised $1.5 billion through two share sales by flagship firm Adani Enterprises and power distribution arm Adani Energy Solutions .
+Indian authorities have not responded to opposition calls for a probe into the indictment, which came not long after Adani raised $1.5 billion through two share sales by flagship firm Adani Enterprises and power distribution arm Adani Energy Solutions.